vaishnav67/Hackintosh-Alienware-m15-r1/README.md

 In `PlatformInfo -> Generic`,
 Change SystemSerialNumber, MLB and SystemUUID from the ones generated in GenSMBIOS.
 ## EFI and USB is ready, yay!
 You are ready padawan.
-Follow the [post install](https://dortania.github.io/OpenCore-Post-Install/) guide to boot directly from hard drive instead of USB, use GUI based boot screen, audio issues, etc.
+Run the installer from the USB to install MacOS and follow the [post install](https://dortania.github.io/OpenCore-Post-Install/) guide to boot directly from hard drive instead of USB, use GUI based boot screen, audio issues, etc. You can also replace the [Debug version of Opencore with Release](https://caizhiyuan.gitee.io/opencore-install-guide/troubleshooting/debug.html) to prevent creation of log files and remove the delay at start